kevalpattani/Hacknight-6.0/README.md

 **Hacknight 6.0 Contribution Details**

-* **Awarded Bounty Points:** Recognized with 80 bounty points for your valuable contributions.
+* **Awarded Bounty Points:** Recognized with 80 bounty points for my contributions.
 * **Repository Link:** Find the complete codebase on GitHub at [https://github.com/acmpesuecc/SystemVerilog-Playground](https://github.com/acmpesuecc/SystemVerilog-Playground).

 **Acknowledgement**

 This project builds upon the foundation laid by Abhiram ([https://github.com/alfadelta10010](https://github.com/alfadelta10010)) through the creation of the `SystemVerilog-Playground` repository.
-Your contribution fosters open-source collaboration and innovation in SystemVerilog design and verification.

 **Get Involved**

 Feel free to explore the code, experiment with the designs, and contribute your own ideas to further enhance this repository.
 The SystemVerilog community welcomes your participation!